sravimohan/aaaa-stack/aws/github-actions-infrastructure.md

 > ℹ️ You can login into your GitHub account and manually setup the secrets in your UI or you can use the GitHub CLI.

+- AWS_ACCOUNT_ID: your AWS Account ID
 - AWS_REGION: your AWS Region e.g., us-west-2
 - AWS_ECR_REPOSITORY_URI: CloudFormation output of `ECRRepositoryUri`
 - AWS_BUILD_ROLE_ARN_TO_ASSUME: Cloudformation output of `GitHubActionsBuildRoleArn`
 - AWS_DEPLOY_ROLE_ARN_TO_ASSUME: Cloudformation output of `GitHubActionsDeployRoleArn`
+- AWS_ACM_CERTIFICATE_ARN: Optional, ARN of your SSL certificate in AWS Certificate Manger (ACM).
+If provided will be assigned to the Appliation Load Balancer.
+Leave it blank if not required.

 ## 4. Build